How To Publish Your First Research Paper? Full Process Explained

 Successful publication of a research paper consists of several steps which are crucial for authors.
 Here are the steps authors must be aware of:

-• Choosing the right journal for publishing: It’s important for authors to carefully decide where to publish research paper as the right journal can be highly beneficial to them in terms of speed of publication, quality of peer review, affordability, scope of the journal, finding the right target audience, etc.
+• Choosing the right journal for publishing: It is important for authors to carefully decide where to publish their research paper as the right journal can be highly beneficial to them in terms of speed of publication, quality of peer review, affordability, scope of the journal, finding the right target audience, etc.

-• Formatting the draft as per the publishing platform: For simple and seamless journal paper publication, authors must adhere to the formatting guidelines of the publication they finally opt for.
+• Formatting the manuscript as per the author guidelines: For simple and seamless manuscript publication, authors must adhere to the formatting guidelines of the publication they finally opt for.
 Once the editing and formatting are done as per the publisher’s requirements, the paper is ready for submission.

 • Submitting the manuscript: Submitting a manuscript online is usually a swift process depending on the journal.
 Most of them ask authors to register themselves followed by providing specific information about their papers before submitting.
 They must also choose between open-access and subscription-based journals for publishing.
 Along with manuscripts, researchers are usually required to submit cover letters, figures, and supplementary data in platform-specific format.